ljonesdesign/INLS161-2021-summer-1/docs/01-basics/01-basics-intro.md

 [The difference between being nice and being kind](https://owenfitzpatrick.com/blog/difference-nice-kind/)

-> To err is human, to forgive is divine...
+> To err is human, to forgive is divine.

 ## Task 01.01